 Cashing a Large Check at Bank of America

-If you’re a Bank of America account holder, cashing a check — no matter the amount — is free.
-If you aren’t an account holder, you can cash a check issued by Bank of America.
+If you’re a Bank of America deposit account holder, cashing a check — no matter the amount — is free.
+If you don’t have a deposit account with Bank of America, you can still cash a check issued by Bank of America.
 If the check amount is less than $50, there is no fee; if the check amount is more than $50, there is an $8 per check fee.

 For non-members cashing large checks issued by Bank of America, including cashier’s checks, there is no set limit on the amount that can be cashed.
 However, the check must be “presented for negotiation in person,” a corporate customer service representative explained — meaning that an individual branch may set a limit at the discretion of the manager, after looking at the check, or based on the availability of cash at that branch.

 If you’re not a Bank of America member but have a friend or family member who is an account holder, another option is to endorse the check to that account holder; See our article for Bank of America’s third-party check policy.